-Conventional loans can require a 20% down payment*, but did you know there are many loan programs available, some which require a minimal or even no down payment at all?
+Conventional loans can require as much as a 20% down payment, but did you know there are many loan programs available, some of which require a minimal or even no down payment at all?
 It’s important to understand the different loan options available.
 Find out more about each of these low or no down payment programs and determine what you might qualify for.

 Local Down Payment Assistance Programs

-Programs vary by state and city.
+Programs vary by state and city, and there are often several different options.
 To find down payment assistance programs near you, contact your state’s Department of Housing and Urban Development (HUD).

 Freddie Mac Home Possible Advantage(SM)

 The Home Possible Advantage program is attractive because it allows for a low down payment and flexible sources of funds to qualify.
-In addition to flexible funding, it provides up to 97% financing and offers down payment assistance programs, which can be through a silent second.
+In addition to flexible funding, it provides up to 97% financing and offers down payment assistance programs, which can be through a silent second mortgage.

-FHA loans have been specifically designed to help first-time borrowers get into homes.
+FHA loans are specifically designed to help first-time borrowers get into homes.
 Because these loans are insured by the Federal Housing Administration, and come with a government guarantee, lenders are more willing to have flexible qualifying guidelines.

-With an FHA loan, the down payment can be as low as3.5% and can be provided from a family member as a gift fund.
-Credit scores to 640, lower debt ratios, and seller contributions are all allowed with a FHA loan.*
+With an FHA loan, the down payment can be as low as 3.5%* and can be provided from a family member in the form of gift funds.
+Credit scores as low as 600, flexible credit allowances, and seller contributions are all allowed with an FHA loan.

-VA Loans are available to veterans, actively serving military personnel, and surviving spouses of veterans.
-They are government backed and encourage lenders to lend with more lenient qualifying guidelines.
+VA loans are available to veterans, actively serving military personnel, and surviving spouses of veterans.
+They are government-backed and encourage lenders to offer financing with more lenient qualifying guidelines.

-The requirements for a USDA loan are very specific, so our specialized loan advisors at American Pacific Mortgage can help determine if you qualify under the current guidelines.
-As long as you meet the USDA requirements, you can get 100% financing when you purchase your rural home.
+The requirements for a USDA loan are very specific, so our specialized loan advisors at American Pacific Mortgage can help determine if you qualify under the current USDA guidelines.

 Saving for a down payment may seem overwhelming, but with the variety of programs available, we are confident that we can help find a loan program that meets your needs.
-Talk with one of our loan advisors today to learn more about the different down payment options and find out which ones you may qualify for.
+Talk with one of our loan advisors or visit our website today to learn more about down payment options and find out which ones you may qualify for.